vermaaditya01/vermaaditya01/README.md

 ### 💡 About Me

 Turning data into decisions — one project at a time.
-I am a data enthusiast skilled in Python, SQL, Power BI, Excel, EDA and statistics passionate about uncovering insights hidden within complex datasets.
+I am a data enthusiast skilled in Python, SQL, Power BI, Excel, EDA and statistics.
+Passionate about uncovering insights hidden within complex datasets.
 A lifelong learner and problem solver, driven by curiosity, discipline and impact.
 Based in India, on a mission to make data speak.

 ---